frontenders-game/weatherapp/README.md

-# weatherapp
+# Weather app.
-Weather App made with openweathermap api
+Made with OpenWeatherMap api and Ipify api.